sikaeducation/personal-website-project/README.md

   </tr>
   <tr>
     <td>No substantive changes were made in response to feedback</td>
-    <td>The site incorporated trivial changes in response to feedback</td>
+    <td>The site incorporates trivial changes in response to feedback</td>
     <td>The site thoughtfully incorporates user feedback</td>
   </tr>
 </table>